Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Buyers’ information sharing with warranty providers

-- Buyers/potential buyers information sharing with estate agents/estate management companies
+- Buyers/potential buyers information sharing with estate agents/estate management companies and developers (defects)

 Legal Obligation – We process personal information for certain legal obligations.
 This is where the processing is necessary to comply with legislation or the law.